-More than 110 000 students completed the University Experience Survey, which was developed for the Australian Government by a consortium of organisations led by the Australian Council for Educational Research (ACER) and was conducted between July and October 2012.
-The Commonwealth Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education released the national report today.
+More than 110 000 students completed the University Experience Survey, which was developed for the Australian Government by a consortium of organisations led by ACER and was conducted between July and October 2012.
+The Commonwealth Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education released the national report in late March.

 Report co-author, ACER Higher Education Research Director Associate Professor Hamish Coates, said the survey provides universities with analytic information on the nature and quality of the student experience.

 'The insights captured via the University Experience Survey will be instrumental in helping institutions further improve the quality of teaching and learning,' Associate Professor Coates said.